slopezpereyra/khwarizmi/README.md

 are valid too, and will perform the same operations shown above.

+At last, we can also graph our linear equations.
+Let's say we have the following code:

+    # creates an instance of the SlopeIntercept class.
+    linear = SlopeIntercept("y = 2.5x + 5")

+    # returns all points formed by equation 'linear' for x values from -2 to 6.
+    points = linear.points(-2, 6)

+    # graph the set of points passed as an argument for the equation 'linear'.
+    linear.graph(points)

+This would produce the following graph:

 ## Quadratic equations

 Currently, only quadratic equations that are equal to 0 are supported.